jazzTheJackRabbit/p2_traffic_sign_classifier/README.md

 | 'Speed limit 50km/h' |  0.0016182127 |
 | 'Speed limit 30km/h' |  0.00021832314 |

 The prediction here is wrong.
 However, it does predict the correct label as the second guess with a `23%` certainty.
-The reason the model has gone wrong here could possibly the fact that the digit `6` is very similar to `8`, as a result, the features extracted from this image might have been very similar to that of the `End of Speed limit 80km/h` sign.
+The reason the model has gone wrong here could possibly be the fact that the digit `6` is very similar to `8`, as a result, the features extracted from this image might have been very similar to that of the `End of Speed limit 80km/h` sign and as a result, the model predicted it to be the other sign.